 Several media outlets, whether in print, spoken and televised, currently have spaces that are aimed at consumption relations issues.
 These spaces showcase frequent consumer complaints, denunciations and even requests for information regarding regulated products.
-Following-up on these spaces and analyzing the collections of facts that are reported on regarding a certain product may also lead to regulation improvement opportunities.
+Monitoring these spaces and analyzing the collections of facts that are reported on regarding a certain product may also lead to regulation improvement opportunities.